ArguedJoker/exercise-app/README.md

     <img width="600" height="400" alt="UML diagram showing one to many relationship between User, routine and exercises respectively." src="./src/main/resources/static/Media/pictures/DBMS-ER-diagram-(UML%20notation).png">
 </p>

-Creating a UML was very important in being able to visualise the relational database to be created.
+<p>Creating a UML was very important in being able to visualise the relational database to be created.
 This UML shows the one to many relationship between users, routines and exercises takes shape.
-In a short summary, one user can have many routines and one routine can have many exercises.
-This concept is crucial to creating the database and the overall way I would want to implement CRUD functionality.
+There are a total of three tables: Users, Routines and ExerciseInfo.The foreign keys link each of the tables and together create a relationship: one user can have many routines (linked by routineId) and one routine can have many exercises (linked by exerciseInfoId).
+This concept is crucial to creating the database and the overall way I would want to implement CRUD functionality.</p>

 [Back to Contents](#Contents)